SFS2X Docs / ExamplesFlash / spacewar-p1

 » Source code setup

-The client-side assets are contained in the /source/client folder: create a new Flash Builder project, copy the content of the /source/client/src folder to your project's source folder, the /source/client/media folder in the project's root folder and link the libraries contained in the /source/client/libs folder.
+The client-side assets are contained in the /source/client folder: create a new ActionScript project in Flash Builder (with application type: "Web"), copy the content of the /source/client/src folder to your project's source folder, the /source/client/media folder in the project's root folder and link the libraries contained in the /source/client/libs folder.

 The game features a server-side Extension, as described later on.
 In order to access its code, create and setup a new project in your Java IDE of choice as described in the Writing a basic Extension document.
 Copy the content of the /source/server/src folder to your project's source folder.